-The FDA has confidently said that the Pfizer, Moderna, Novavax and Johnson & Johnson vaccines are safe.
-The Pfizer and Moderna vaccines are fully approved, and the Novavax and Johnson & Johnson vaccines are approved for emergency use.
+The FDA has confidently said that the Pfizer, Moderna and Novavax vaccines are safe.
+The Pfizer and Moderna vaccines are fully approved, and the Novavax vaccine is approved for emergency use.
 People who receive the vaccine will be monitored to check for safety, and participants in the original clinical trials will be followed for two years.

 We understand there may be skepticism about the COVID-19 vaccine, especially among people of color, because of historical medical racism and experimentation in people of color.
 The COVID-19 clinical trials included people of all racial and ethnic backgrounds, and the vaccines were found to be safe and effective for all participants.

 EUA is a way for the FDA to make vaccines and treatments available to the public under emergency circumstances, such as a pandemic.

 Both EUA and full FDA approval are rigorous processes that look at the safety and effectiveness of the vaccine in tens of thousands of study participants.

 One key difference is EUA looks at just two months of data from phase 3 clinical trials.
 Full FDA approval reviews at least six months of data.

 All of the authorized vaccines work by helping your body produce antibodies.
 Antibodies are proteins that help fight infections from viruses, bacteria and other germs.
 Mild symptoms are common as when the body produces antibodies, and are not a sign of infection.

 In ongoing clinical trials, the most common side effects included:

 Side effects are generally mild and went away after a day or two.
 For the Pfizer and Moderna vaccines, they are likely to be more pronounced after the second shot.